As deadline looms, city acts to buy more time for Showbox

 However, the move by the council quickly brought a lawsuit from Forbes, who argued, among other things, that it was an illegal zoning change and an improper “taking” of private property.
 He sought over $40 million in lost profit.

 A judge tossed much of Forbes’ lawsuit last year, but allowed his claims against the city’s zoning changes to move forward.
-Such changes are quasi-judicial, meaning elected officials are supposed to remain neutral.
+The suit claims the changes are quasi-judicial, which would mean elected officials are supposed to remain neutral.
 Councilmember Sawant, however, turned conversations around the changes into rallies, printing her signature red signs in support of the Showbox.

 If the city could find a buyer for the building, rather than leaning on a permanent expansion of the historic district, as is proposed in the council’s work plan, it would likely mean the fight would avoid the courtroom.